 At the time, the supermarket had operations in Nairobi, Kisumu, Nakuru and Mombasa.
 Today, only the Moi Avenue outlet is known even though there are two electronic outlets on Kenyatta Avenue and Kimathi Street.

 “Ebrahim was already an established shopping outlet by 1977 when I joined the University of Nairobi as a first year student,” recalls journalist Emman Omari.
 “You can’t really talk about old supermarkets in Kenya without mentioning it.”
+[Note: Ebrahim Supermarkets finally closed on February 2019, barely a month after this article was written]

 When the family patriarch Shantilal Mulji Thakkar started this shopping outlet in 1964, is was a single grocery store targeting the Asian community.
 And to this day, it is still associated with Indian foods and spices, an aspect that has helped it to retain a niche market.